Death From Anorexia: What Happens to the Body?

 Anorexia and Suicide

-The risk of a successful suicide attempt is greater for people who struggle with AN than for those who experience bulimia nervosa, which itself carries a higher risk of attempted suicide compared to those without eating disorders.
+The risk of a successful suicide attempt is greater for people who struggle with AN than for those who experience bulimia nervosa, which also carries a higher risk of attempted suicide compared to those without eating disorders.
+One study estimated that suicide accounts for 20-40% of anorexia deaths.5

 anorexia and suicide graphic

 The reason for this difference isn’t fully understood, but researchers have several theories for the connection.
 Some posit that anorexia leaves the body weaker and more susceptible to the means used for attempted suicide.
-Others believe the link is more mental health-based, with those struggling with AN choosing more serious and lethal options.
+Others believe the link is more mental health-based, with those struggling with anorexia choosing more serious and lethal options.

-A resource for people in crisis is the National Suicide Prevention Lifeline, which can be reached at 1-800-273-8255.
-[6] If a person is not in immediate crisis, they should speak with a mental health professional as soon as possible to discuss their feelings.
+Regardless, if you or someone you love is experiencing suicidal thoughts, it’s important to seek help immediately.
+A resource for people in crisis is the National Suicide Prevention Lifeline, which can be reached at 1-800-273-8255.6 If a person is not in immediate crisis, they should speak with a mental health professional as soon as possible.

 Sudden Death From Anorexia